miracl-3/Predictive-Analytics/business_cases/01_Travel_Insurance_Purchase/README.md

 ## Outcome

-The analysis results in clearly defined clusters with interpretable characteristics, demonstrating how unsupervised learning can be used to extract actionable insights from unlabeled data.
+The project demonstrates how Naïve Bayes can be effectively applied to classification problems, providing interpretable results and actionable insights despite its simplifying assumptions.

 ## Files

-* `K-means_Clustering.ipynb` – Complete notebook containing data preparation, clustering, and analysis
+* `Näive_Bayes_Classifier.ipynb` – Jupyter notebook containing data preprocessing, model training, and evaluation